openUC2/openUC2.github.io/docs/Core/04_Interferometer/02_inlineholography.md

 1. **Creating the Light Source**
    - Attach the LED holder to one side of a cube using the provided puzzle pieces.
-   - Insert the LED into the holder and connect it to an appropriate power source.
+   - Insert the LED into the holder and connect it to an appropriate power source or use the battery-driven one without external power.
-   - Place the gel color filter in front of the LED to create a quasi-monochromatic coherent light source.
+   - Produce a pinhole using aluminium foil: Take a needle, fold the aluminium foil 8 times, punch a hole, unfold the foil and take the smallest hole that is still intact
-   - Position the aluminum foil with a pinhole in front of the LED-light source, allowing the light to pass through the pinhole.
+   - Position the aluminum foil with a pinhole in front of the LED-light source, allowing the light to pass through the pinhole
+   - Place the gel color filter in front of the aluminium foil to create a quasi-monochromatic coherent light source.
+.

 2. **Setting Up the Sample and Camera**
    - Place an empty cube right next to the light source cube.
    - Position another empty cube on the other side of the light source cube.
    - Combine the transparent sample mount and the camera module into a single cube.
-Glue the sample onto the camera sensor surface, ensuring that there is little space between them.
+Mount the sample onto the camera sensor surface, ensuring that there is little space between them.

 3. **Assembling the Microscope**
    - Arrange the cubes in the following order (from left to right): Light Source Cube, Empty Cube, Empty Cube, Sample & Camera Cube.
-   - Securely mount each cube on puzzle pieces at the lower end and upper bar to ensure stability.
+   - Securely mount each cube on puzzle pieces at the lower end and upper bar using the puzzle pieces to ensure stability.

 4. **Powering Up the Microscope**
+   - Use the ESP32 camera inside the cube and flash the XIAO firmware
+   - The link comes here: https://matchboxscope.github.io/firmware/FLASH.html
-   - Turn on the camera and connect to it via Wi-Fi using a web app or browser.
+   - Turn on the camera and connect to it via Wi-Fi (the Wifi SSID is Matchboxscope-****, where the number is displayed during boot-up phase in the serial monitor after the flashing process) using a web app or browser (http://192.168.4.1)
    - Power on the LED light source.

 5. **Adjusting the Contrast**